johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-20-how-we-fixed-my-seo/index.md

 Beyond adding individual structured data to each page and post, Growtika suggested that I add site wide structured data.
 This would proclaim from the rooftops about the nature of my site.

-So I decided to add site wide structured data for:
+So I decided to add site wide structured data of the following types: (there are many types of structured data which you can read about at https://schema.org/ and [which Google document](https://developers.google.com/search/docs/appearance/structured-data/search-gallery))

 - Website
 - Organisation / Brand
 - Person

-You can see how it's implemented in [this PR](https://github.com/johnnyreilly/blog.johnnyreilly.com/pull/676).
+You can see how the structured data is implemented in [this PR](https://github.com/johnnyreilly/blog.johnnyreilly.com/pull/676).
 We used the [`headTags` API in Docusaurus](https://docusaurus.io/docs/api/docusaurus-config#headTags) to add site wide JSON-LD structured data.
 Funnily enough, [I contributed the `headTags` API to Docusaurus](https://github.com/facebook/docusaurus/pull/8151) long before I thought I'd end up using it for this!

 In this change we are _heavily_ inspired by the work [Yoast have done with structured data](https://yoast.com/rich-results-schema-structured-data-story/).